sberk42/sensor_exporter/README.md

 Usage of ./sensor_exporter:
   -config-file string
-        The JSON file with the metric definitions. (default "sensor_exporter.json") -listen-address string
+        The JSON file with the metric definitions. (default "sensor_exporter.json") -devices string
+        Comma seperated list of device IDs to initialize (see list-devices for known IDs) (default "ALL") -list-devices
+        List supported devices and exit.
+  -listen-address string
         The address to listen on for HTTP requests. (default "127.0.0.1:9043") -log-level string